krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_10_Cli_Command_Module.md

-## Lab 10 - Using the Core Command Module
+## Lab 10 - Getting started with the cli_command Module

 ### Task 1 - Using the cli_command module